Inflammation and Stiffness: The Hallmarks of Arthritis

 Your experience with inflammation and stiffness will be important in helping your doctor pin down the type and extent of arthritis.
 Before visiting the doctor, keep track of your symptoms for a few weeks, noting what is swollen and stiff, when, for how long, and what helps ease the symptoms.

-If the doctor suspects arthritis, he will perform tests to check the range of motion in your joints, asking you to move the joint back and forth.
+If the doctor suspects arthritis, they will perform tests to check the range of motion in your joints, asking you to move the joint back and forth.
 The doctor may also check passive range of motion by moving the joint for you.
 Any pain during a range of motion test is a possible symptom of arthritis.

 Treating inflammation and stiffness can involve medicine, both prescription or over-the-counter, and other methods.
 Follow your doctor’s instructions, but here is some general advice: